Fort McMurray: Air

 There are several airports in the area, with Fort McMurray International Airport being the largest in northern Alberta.
-It is serviced by Air Canada, Air Canada Express, McMurray Aviation, Northwestern Air, WestJet and WestJet Encore, with scheduled flights to Calgary, Edmonton, Fort Chipewyan, Fort Smith, Montreal and Toronto.
+It is serviced by Air Canada, Air Canada Express, McMurray Aviation, Northwestern Air, WestJet and WestJet Encore, with scheduled flights to Calgary, Edmonton, Fort Chipewyan, Fort Smith, Vancouver and Toronto.
 The airport is also serviced by various oil companies with corporate and charter flights heading north to private airstrips at oil sands operations.
 Flights are frequently booked to capacity because of the high transient worker population and workers who commute to Fort McMurray from other parts of Canada.

 Public transit

 Fort McMurray Transit operates in the community, with routes that extend to all subdivisions on the south side and subdivisions on the north side.
 Although the service concentrates on Fort McMurray it does operate to hamlets in the RM including Anzac, Janvier, Conklin and Fort McKay.

 Bus

 Ebus and Red Arrow operate scheduled passenger bus services to Edmonton and other communities along Highway 63, as well as other destinations farther south.